Consult a Doctor

 Depression during pregnancy occurs when a pregnant woman feels sad all the time for weeks or months during the pregnancy.
 It is otherwise called Antenatal depression (AD).

-As a pregnant woman or someone close to one, the signs enumerated below may be indicative of antenatal depression:
+As a pregnant woman or someone close to one, the signs enumerated below may be indicative of depression during pregnancy:

 1) Overwhelming sadness, worry or hopelessness